 More reasons to travel

 Not that I really need more reasons to travel, because I’m good at finding them already, but you can scuba dive almost anywhere!
 Over 70% of the Earth’s surface is covered with water.
 Finding a place to travel to and scuba dive is easy.
+(Although packing a wet suit is a bit of a pain in the ass)

 Many popular scuba diving destinations have plenty of amazing sandy beaches surrounding them, so it’s a perfect idea to get your whole crew together for a girl’s scuba trip.
 Another idea for a girl’s scuba trip is doing a liveaboard.
 A liveaboard is a specifically designed, or modified, ship for diving.
 Divers live on the ship for a period of time, usually around 7 days or less, and they go diving everyday.
-Popular liveabaord destinations are the Galapagos Islands, Thailand, and the Caribbean.
+Popular liveaboard destinations are the Galapagos Islands, Egypt, and the Caribbean.

 There isn’t any cell service beneath the waves.
 Sorry!
 For me this is a big plus because I’m always looking for ways I don’t have to be connected to the rest of the world.
 As a travel blogger, this is tough because I’m always on social media and the internet for work.
 Because of this I’m always looking for a reason to put down my phone and computer, and leave the digital world behind.